acecoen/ClashRoyaleDeckGenerator/README.md

 **Packaging & Requirements**
 The requirements.txt file in the project's root folder contains all the external or pip-installable libraries we depend on.
 For instance, in this file we have included pytest because we use that to run our test suite.

-**What This Project Is**
+**Project Description**
-The Clash Royale Deck-Builder Project is fundamentally a deck generator that makes card suggestions based on a synergy dictionary.
+The Clash Royale Deck-Builder Project is a deck generator that put cards together based on a synergy dictionary.
 Clash Royale is a Supercell mobile game where players fight opponents using decks of eight cards.
-Deck-building is a subtle art involving combinations of tanks, support units, spells, and defensive buildings.
-We automate part of the synergy logic, providing users a straightforward way to find new (or less obvious) card pairings.
+Deck-building is involved combining of tanks, support units, spells, and defensive buildings.
+We automated part of the synergy logic, providing users a straightforward way to find new (or less obvious) card pairings.

-The concept behind it is simple enough:
+**Concept explained:**

 The user specifies the cards they want to include (from one to three).

 The program verifies that those selected cards are valid by comparing them against an internal pool of cards.

-For each valid preferred card, the program looks in a synergy dictionary to find companion cards that are known (or are suspected) to work well with that card.
+For each valid preferred card, the program looks in a synergy dictionary to find companion cards that are known to work well with that card.

 After synergy cards have been added, the system completely fills the remaining deck slots (with a limit of eight total) with random selections from the remaining pool, thus ensuring a full deck.

-This STR(X) application implements a simple synergy dictionary in its first version.
-I highly encourage you to expand on it or even connect it to a more advanced algorithm that can give each of the Clash Royale cards a role (tank, DPS, splash, building, spell, etc.).
-This would enable deeper synergy detection—for example, nudging the user to combine a strong ground troop with an air troop synergy or making sure at least one or two spells to control the crowd exist.
+This STR(x) application implements a simple synergy dictionary in its first version.
+Another way to advance the system is to assign each Clash Royale card a specific role such as the bomb tower as a building or the giant as tank.
+This would in theory create better decks, however this did not align with our goal of generating purely random decks.
+Nonetheless, it is something to consider if we were to improve the code and deck generator to produce more effective decks.

-_**The Project Files and What They Do**_
+**Projec files and functions:**

 - project.py: This file holds the primary logic of that program.
 It holds:

 - The main() function asks the user for their favorite cards, calls our helper functions, and outputs the resulting deck.

-- validate_cards(preferred_cards): Verifies if all user-typed card numbers exist in the list of known cards.
+- validate_cards(preferred_cards): verifies if all user-typed card numbers exist in the list of known cards.
 It returns a list of invalid entries if there are any invalid cards.

 - get_synergy_cards(card): searches for synergy relationships in our dictionary for a card.
 When the card is identified, it returns a generated list of partner cards.